Michael Harris II Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.6 K/9, which ranks 16th in MLB.
+- The Pirates pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Pirates have the 22nd-ranked team ERA among all MLB pitching staffs (4.49).
+- The Pirates have the 22nd-ranked team ERA among all league pitching staffs (4.50).

-- Pirates pitchers combine to surrender 121 home runs (1.1 per game), the sixth-fewest in the league.
+- Pirates pitchers combine to surrender 122 home runs (1.1 per game), the sixth-fewest in baseball.

-- In his most recent appearance on Wednesday against the Detroit Tigers, the righty went three innings, allowing four earned runs while surrendering three hits.
+- In his most recent time out on Thursday, the righty went five innings against the Milwaukee Brewers, allowing eight earned runs while surrendering nine hits.

-- The 27-year-old has amassed a 5.18 ERA and 8.5 strikeouts per nine innings in nine games this season, while allowing a batting average of .269 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.